thusoy/salt-states/README.md

     - comment: 'nginx: Allow inbound https'
     ```

-3) Explicitly validate pillar data to ensure invalid configuration is caught as
+3) **Explicitly validate pillar data**.
+This ensures invalid configuration is
-   early as possible with clear error messages as to what is missing.
-In the
+   caught as early as possible with clear error messages as to what is missing.
-   state:
+   In the state:
    ```yaml
    include:
        - .pillar_check